tygoee/nextcloud-podman/nextcloud-apache/README.md

 5. Start the nextcloud-pod service by running `systemd --user start nextcloud-pod.service`

-After adding port `5080/tcp` it to your firewall configuration, you now have a running Nextcloud container on port 5080.
+After adding port `5080/tcp` to your firewall configuration, you now have a running Nextcloud container on port 5080.
 It will automatically start on every boot from now on.

 ## Sources